TosbackCgusBridge-Bot/CGUs-versions/Williams-sonoma/Terms of Service.md

 We use your contact information for analytical and marketing purposes, such as:

-*   confirming and tracking your order, subscription, or registration;
+*   • confirming and tracking your order, subscription, or registration;
-*   analyzing preferences, trends, and statistics;
+*   • analyzing preferences, trends, and statistics;
-*   informing you of our new products, services, and offers. and
+*   • informing you of our new products, services, and offers. and
-*   providing you with other information from and about Williams-Sonoma, Inc. Brands.
+*   • providing you with other information from and about Williams-Sonoma, Inc. Brands.

-We contact you only in ways compatible with the your communications choices.
+We contact you only in ways compatible with your communications choices.
 To the extent necessary for such purposes, we take reasonable steps to make sure that your contact information is accurate, complete, current, and otherwise reliable.

 From time to time we might establish a business relationship with other persons or entities whom we believe trustworthy and whom we have asked to confirm that their privacy policies are consistent with ours.
 These are known as our Select Partners.
 In such cases we might rent, exchange, share and/or cross-reference information, including contact information about you that will enable such persons or entities to contact you regarding products and services that may be of interest to you.